 After eight years in radio, Virgil attended Northwestern College in Orange City Iowa to study Christian ministry.
 Virgil completed his education at Fuller Theological Seminary in Pasadena, California.
 He then moved to Michigan where he worked as an evangelist smuggling bibles into Mexico and parts of the Middle East and Asia.

 He also pastored two churches in Michigan, and later three churches in Delaware.
 Afterwards he worked in hospice care, sharing the good news of the gospel with many who were suffering.

 Virgil was happiest when he was preaching God’s word.
 He was a prankster known for his feistiness, humor, and tall tales.
 He always gave generously to those in need, and remained grateful for God’s provision until the end.

 He is survived by his loving wife Carol, daughter Wendy, son-in-law Ken, grandchildren Kathryn, Joey, and Jared, brothers George and Charles, and sister Darline.

 The family will receive visitors at Rogers Funeral Home, 301 Lakeview Ave, Milford from 1PM to 2PM on Friday 1/10, with a memorial service at 2PM.

 In lieu of flowers donations in his name may be made to Northwestern College, 101 7th St. S.W., Orange City, Iowa 51041, or Wycliffe Bible Translators www.wycliffe.org/donate.

-To plant a tree in memory of Virgil Stewart, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Virgil Stewart, please visit our floral store.